LuyenKhacBui/ISCE2GIAnT/README.md

 # ISCE2GIAnT
 Adapting ISCE products ready to run in GIAnT

-Three steps necessary for this running
+Four steps necessary for this running

     1.  topsApp_inTurn_1_prep_IFG.py    this is to call topsApp.py up to compute baselines used to choose IFGs.